-Data collected during or immediately after (within a few months of) fires, floods, extreme drought, or other catastrophic events are generally not be used to make attainment decisions because such data are not representative of conditions prior to the event or ambient conditions after the initial impacts of the event have passed.
+Data collected during or immediately after fires, floods, extreme drought, or other catastrophic events are generally not be used to make attainment decisions because such data are not representative of ambient conditions after the initial impacts of the event have passed.
 When determining if an event is considered substantial enough to impact or alter the conditions that existed prior to the event, the following factors should be considered: severity of event, size of the affected area, distance of sampling sites from the event, hydrology, geomorphic effects that include soil types and slope.
 In the absence of data that characterize the conditions before an event, SWQB will utilize all available resources to determine those conditions.

 Catastrophic events may be considered as a basis for listing in instances where nonattainment of standards arises from an irreversible source of pollutants.
-SWQB will make case-by-case decisions regarding whether data collected during or after a contamination event are representative of normal conditions, as well as determinations of severity and longevity of impacts, in collaboration with stakeholders and EPA Region 6.
-Wildfires in particular may affect designated use attainment for several years after the fire, and thus data collected for assessment in the calendar year after a wildfire (or later) may be considered representative of ambient post-fire conditions.
+SWQB will make case-by-case decisions regarding whether data collected during or after an event are representative of normal conditions, as well as determinations of severity and longevity of impacts, in collaboration with stakeholders and EPA Region 6.
+Wildfires in particular may affect designated use attainment for several years after the fire, and thus most data collected for assessment post wildfire may be considered representative of ambient post-fire conditions.